QuentinAndre/Website/content/post/learning-with-trends/index.md

 title: "Can We Learn What Helps a Baby Sleep at Night?"
 subtitle: "How natural improvements in outcomes can lead us to form strong, yet incorrect, beliefs about how the world works."
+summary: "How natural improvements in outcomes can lead us to form strong, yet incorrect, beliefs about how the world works."
 authors: [Quentin André]
 tags: [Tutorial]
 categories: []